bonobonet/bonobonet.github.io/docs/index.md

 ## What is BonoboNET?

-**BonoboNET** is an IRC or _Internet Relay Chat_ network that let's people and communities get togthether and chat in groups (_channels_) or in one-to-one conversations
+**BonoboNET** is an IRC or _Internet Relay Chat_ network that lets people and communities get together and chat in groups (_channels_) or in one-to-one conversations
 (_private messages_).
 The topics for discussion range from programming, to politics, networking and memes.
 All are welcome to join as long as they follow the [**Rules**](rules.md).
 The network is maintained by the community, especially these [People](people.md).

-We have servers running all around the world and connecting is as easy as pointing your favourite IRC client to one of them listed on the [Servers](servers.md) page.
+We have servers running all around the world and connecting is as easy as pointing your favorite IRC client to one of them listed on the [Servers](servers.md) page.

 We offer Atheme-based services such as:

 1. `ChanServ`
-	* This let's you register and manage channels
+	* This lets you register and manage channels
 2. `NickServ`
-	* This let's you register and manage your user account
+	* This lets you register and manage your user account
 3. `HostServ`
-	* This let's you change your hostmask associated with your logins
+	* This lets you change your hostmask associated with your logins

 ## Want to join us?